azmr/blit-fonts/readme.md

-# Blit fonts
+# Blit
- _Small, fast, and simple bitmap fonts in single-file C headers_
+_A family of small, fast, and simple bitmap fonts in single-file C headers_

 These are not intended as a replacement for fancy user fonts.
 I see them being useful for quickly getting up debug text on a PC without having to link an external font file, or for embedded developers with limited memory.